dw-innovation/kid2-spot/README.md

    Random artificial queries are created, including area definitions, objects (with tags and descriptors), and relationships/distances.

 3. **📝 Generate Natural Sentences**
-   The GPT API generates artificial natural language sentences from the the artifical queries.
+   The GPT API generates artificial natural language sentences from the artificial queries.
 The generated sentences are used for fine-tuning Llama3.

 4. **🔍 Extract Relevant Information**
    Llama3 parse the generated sentences for constructing queries and the queries are enriched with their OSM tag which are fetched from a vector-based search engine.